tjelvar-olsson/biologists-guide-to-computing/source/collaborating-on-projects.rst

     $ git remote add origin \
     https://github.com/tjelvar-olsson/S.coelicolor-local-GC-content.git

-The command adds a remote named ``origin`` to the local repository.
+The command adds the GitHub :term:`URL` as a  remote named ``origin`` to the local repository.
 However, we have not yet *pushed* any data to this remote.
 Let's do this now.

 .. code-block:: none